luis-ma-sousa/MentalHealthLog/App/README_APP.md

 - Input sanitization
 - CORS protection

+## 🔄 Integration with Dashboard

+This app sends data via email, which is then processed by the [Analysis Dashboard](../Notebook/README.md) component.
+For information on how to set up the complete system, refer to the [main project README](../README.md).

-## Future Improvements
+## 🚧 Future Improvements

 - Add user authentication
-- Implement data visualization
-- Add database storage option
-- Include export functionality
+- Implement export functionality
-- Add historical data viewing
-- Implement progress tracking
 - Add custom emotion/factor tags
 - Include crisis resources
 - Add coping strategy suggestions

-## Contributing
+## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## License
+## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is available for personal use.

-## Acknowledgments
+## 📚 Acknowledgments

 - Mental health resources and crisis hotlines
 - Flask documentation
 - MDN Web Docs
-- Your contributions and feedback